Degenerate Hessian structures on radiant manifolds

-As first pointed out by Weinhold \cite{Weinhold:1975aa}, an interesting consequence of the laws of thermodynamics (viz., the First and Second Laws, and the Principle of Maximum Entropy) is that the space of equilibrium states of any classical thermodynamic system is naturally endowed with a degenerate Hessian metric, whose components with respect to its entropy representation (a physically relevant coordinate chart on this manifold) are given by the Hessian matrix of the negative of the entropy of the system \cite{Mrugaa:1984aa}.
-With the aid of this tensor, many of the well-known equations of equilibrium thermodynamics can be given a vector-geometric interpretation \cite{Torres-del-Castillo:1993aa}.
+As first pointed out by Weinhold \cite{Weinhold:1975aa}, an interesting consequence of the laws of thermodynamics is that the manifold of equilibrium states of any classical thermodynamic system is naturally endowed with a degenerate metric tensor whose components are given by the Hessian matrix of a thermodynamic potential, computed with respect to the \textit{extensive variables} of the system.
+The aim of this paper is to describe such metrics in a coordinate-free fashion.
+To this end, we shall work on an affine finite-dimensional manifold $M$, \textit{i. e}, a smooth manifold furnished with a flat, symmetric affine connection $\bar\nabla$.

-A distinguishing feature of the degenerate Hessian structures appearing in equilibrium thermodynamics is that their potentials are \textit{extensive functions} (up to an additive constant).
-In elementary terms, this means that they are degree-one homogeneous functions of the entropy representation.
-A suitable global definition of \textit{extensivity} on affine manifolds is introduced in Section \ref{sec:edfrm} by means of a radiant vector field \cite{Goldman:1982aa}.
-As is shown, extensive potentials (up to an additive constant) are necessary and sufficient for a Hessian metric to be degenerate, as occurs in thermodynamics.
-The choice of a particular radiant vector (or, equivalently, of an entropy representation in thermodynamics) endows an affine manifold with a radiant structure \cite{Goldman:1984aa}.
-Conversely, any radiant manifold is provided with a well-defined concept of extensivity.
-Under this approach, spaces of equilibrium states in thermodynamics are radiant manifolds endowed with a degenerate Hessian metric having the radiant vector field as null vector.

-When restricted to appropriate Hessian submanifolds of spaces of equilibrium states (defined by constant volume of the system), degenerate Hessian metrics have become relevant in the framework of thermodynamic fluctuation theory, owing to Ruppeiner's so-called \emph{interaction hypothesis}: their scalar curvature yields valuable microscopic information, unattainable from macroscopic thermodynamics by any other known means \cite{Ruppeiner:1979aa, Ruppeiner:1998aa}.
-In Section \ref{sec:hsdhs}, the Hessian submanifolds of degenerate Hessian manifolds are studied.
-A mathematical generalization of Ruppeiner's approach is provided.